srauph/Covigo/README.md

 python manage.py createsuperuser
 ```

-Covigo will then be fully installed and configred.
+Covigo will then be fully installed and configured.
 To run the project on a built-in development server,
 simply run the command

 ```commandline